 Faculty Disciplines in Companion Animals

-The Department of Animal Sciences at the University of Illinois is committed to meeting the challenges of the Illinois dairy industry and dairy farmers at large.
-Our focus is on dairy cow nutrition, reproduction, and the results of its combination.
+Committed to meeting the challenges of the Illinois dairy industry and dairy farmers at large, our focus is on dairy cow nutrition, reproduction, and the results of its combination.
 Our mission includes quality research and educational experiences for our graduate and undergraduate students and dairy producers around the world.

 Faculty Disciplines in Dairy Cattle

-The Department of Animal Sciences at the University of Illinois is one of the few Animal Sciences Departments with active research involving exotic species.
+We are one of the few animal sciences departments in the country with active research involving exotic species.
 Our faculty members are engaged in research concerning both captive and wild exotic animals all around the world.

 Faculty Disciplines in Exotic Animals

-The Department of Animal Sciences at the University of Illinois has a long tradition of involvement in the Illinois equine industry.
+Our department has been actively involved in the Illinois equine industry for many years.
 Our Standardbred horse farm is located walking distance from campus and specializes in assisted reproductive technologies.
 The horse farm also provides outstanding learning experiences for our undergraduate and graduate students.

 Faculty Disciplines in Horses

-For nearly a century, the Department of Animal Sciences at the University of Illinois has been engaged in ground-breaking research with poultry.
+For nearly a century, we have been engaged in ground-breaking research with poultry.
 Our program focuses mainly on nutrition, but also encompasses reproduction, genetics, health, and product quality.
-Our research goals are to enhance the sustainability of poultry production for producers, consumers, and the environment.
+Our goals are to enhance the sustainability of poultry production for producers, consumers, and the environment.

 Faculty Disciplines in Poultry

-While not traditional Animal Science species, rodents serve as excellent models for both production agriculture and human health.
+While not considered traditional animal sciences species, rodents serve as excellent models for both production agriculture and human health.
 Our faculty are actively engaged in research involving reproduction, development, immunology, nutrition, and neuroscience using rodent models.

 Faculty Disciplines in Rodents

 Our mission is to continue to serve as leaders in the area of swine research, providing quality research and educational experiences for our graduate and undergraduate students.
 Our research goals are to enhance swine production and profitability of the swine industry while safeguarding the environment.

 Faculty Disciplines in Swine

-Molecular genetics, Genomics, Bioengineering, and Immunogenetics encompass the study of processes underlying the structure and function of genes and their influence on complex traits.
-Bioinformatics, quantitative and population genetics, and statistical genomics integrate phenotypic and genetic information at the molecular, cellular, individual, and population levels through advances in computer science, mathematics, molecular biology and statistics.
+Molecular genetics, genomics, bioengineering, and immunogenetics relate to the study of the structure and function of genes and their influence on complex traits.
+Bioinformatics, quantitative and population genetics, and statistical genomics integrate phenotypic and genetic information at the molecular, cellular, individual, and population levels through advances in computer science, mathematics, molecular biology, and statistics.

-The Immunophysiology and Behavior program is designed to understand how environmental stimuli impinge upon the immune system to affect disease resistance and how cells of the immune system, and their secreted cytokine gene products, interact with disparate physiologic systems to affect growth and development, nutrition and metabolism, neural pathways that regulate behavior, and health and well-being.
+The immunophysiology and behavior program explores how environmental stimuli on the immune system affect disease resistance and how cells of the immune system, and their secreted cytokine gene products, interact with different physiologic systems to affect growth and development, nutrition and metabolism, neural pathways that regulate behavior, and health and well-being.

-The microbiology program enjoys a rich history provides a strong foundation and training in basic and applied microbiology, biochemistry, molecular genetics, ecology, genomics, and physiology and metabolism of anaerobic microorganisms.
+The microbiology program provides a strong foundation and training in basic and applied microbiology, biochemistry, molecular genetics, ecology, genomics, and physiology and metabolism of anaerobic microorganisms.
 Multidisciplinary research in this field seeks to understand the interplay between microorganisms and the host.
 These results will have profound implications on human and animal health alike.

-Nutrition encompasses research with swine, poultry, beef cattle, dairy cattle, sheep, dogs, cats and laboratory rodents.
-Much of the research with food animals is directed toward improving the utilization of carbohydrate, fat, protein and fiber for production of meat, milk and eggs.
-In addition, a substantial amount of the work done with chicks, rodents and pigs is experimental or conceptual in nature so that the results go beyond the species–specific answers to fundamental questions related to human health.
+Nutrition encompasses research with swine, poultry, beef cattle, dairy cattle, sheep, dogs, cats, and laboratory rodents.
+Much of the research with food animals is directed toward improving the utilization of carbohydrates, fat, protein, and fiber for production of meat, milk, and eggs.
+Research with chicks, rodents, and pigs is often experimental or conceptual in nature so that the results go beyond species–specific answers to fundamental questions related to human health.

-The goal of this nationally-recognized program in Reproductive Biology is to understand the fundamental processes in reproduction and improve reproductive efficiency, when desired, or control or prevent reproduction, when reduced fertility is desired.
-Research in reproductive biology includes a broad range of species and incorporates whole animal experiments, cell and tissue culture techniques, and molecular biology and genetic studies.
-Thus, students have opportunities to learn and apply a multitude of cutting edge approaches to gain insight into reproductive biology and to solve important problems in reproduction.
+The goal of this nationally recognized program is to understand the fundamental processes in reproduction and improve reproductive efficiency, when desired, or control or prevent reproduction, when reduced fertility is desired.
+Research includes a broad range of species and incorporates whole animal experiments, cell and tissue culture techniques, and molecular biology and genetic studies.
+Students have opportunities to learn and apply a multitude of cutting edge approaches to gain insight into reproductive biology and to solve important problems in reproduction.

 Our sales rooms provide you with the best meat and eggs while training the future leaders of the food industry.